 Canon 021: All Churches that identify as Old-Catholic and embrace the orthodox, Catholic faith, the divine authority of the Holy Gospel, the first Seven Ecumenical Councils, sacred Tradition especially embodied in the writings of the Fathers of the Church, the Sacraments, and especially the Holy Eucharist, follow the Episcopal Order, with bishops in Apostolic Succession, are eligible to petition for ecclesial membership in the Old Catholic Confederation.

 §1.
-Ecclesial Membership in the Confederation can be revoked by the Primate when a Member Church violates the terms of membership in accordance with this Code of Canon Law.
+Ecclesial Membership in the Confederation can be revoked by the Prelate when a Member Church violates the terms of membership in accordance with this Code of Canon Law.

 §2.
-All Member Churches shall regard the Primate of the Old Catholic Confederation as “primus inter pares,” having a primacy of honor.
+All Member Churches shall regard the Prelate of the Old Catholic Confederation as “primus inter pares,” having a primacy of honor.